Flexible working challenges and how to embed a great flex culture

 Finally, be transparent.
 Where there are genuine issues with providing flexibility, explain them.
 Allow employees to suggest solutions.
 And help them to take ownership for working out options that support a culture of flexibility.

-Remote workers are left out of the loop
+Flexible working face the challenge of being left out of the loop

 Communication is essential.
 Prior to the pandemic, lack of communication from in-person co-workers was one of the biggest problems remote workers dealt with.
 Lockdown has done a lot to change this, but as things return to some semblance of normal, it’s important to learn the lesson.

-One of the pitfalls of flexible working is that it can create two tiers of employees.
+One of the challenges of flexible working is that it can create two tiers of employees.
 When you’re a centralised employee, a lot of information comes from impromptu face-to-face conversation.
 A study found that almost 60% of remote workers hadn't received key information because it was communicated in person.
 43% also reported being excluded from meetings or brainstorms.

 Encouraging employees to make use of asynchronous communication channels can help prevent remote workers missing out on important information.
 But for meetings, it’s important to build in video conferencing connectivity as part of protocol.
 Every meeting should have a link to join via Teams or Zoom.

-Remote staff are overshadowed by proximity bias
+Remote workers are overshadowed by proximity bias challenges

-One of the most troublesome flexible working pitfalls to overcome is ensuring people get the recognition they deserve.
+One of the most troublesome flexible working challenges to overcome is ensuring people get the recognition they deserve.
 We’re naturally biased towards the people we see every day.
 That means managers are more likely to build up a positive impression of a hard-working office employee than they are an unseen remote worker.

 Recognition is one of the key drivers of employee engagement.
 Without it, your hard-working remote staff will become disillusioned and susceptible to turnover.
 As a manager, you need to take the time to appreciate everyone’s contributions, especially your remote staff.